ibm-cloud-docs/vpc/block_storage_vpc_monitoring.md

 | Degraded | A volume is experiencing degraded performance for any of the following reasons: \n  - Volume data is being restored (hydrated) and the volume shows as degraded until hydration is completed. \n - Volume initialization from a snapshot failed, and the volume hydration failed. \n - Volume hydration is not started. \n - Volume hydration is paused. \n - Snapshot is in an unusable state. |
 | Inapplicable | The volume is being created.
 The volume creation failed.
 The volume is pending, pending deletion, or unusable.
 No health reason is reported. |
 | Faulted | The volume is unreachable, inoperative, or entirely incapacitated. |
 {: caption="Table 2.
-Block storage health states and reasons" caption-side="bottom"}
+Block Storage health states and reasons" caption-side="bottom"}

 For more information about the health states and reason codes in the API, see the [API reference](/apidocs/vpc/latest#create-volume) for creating, listing, and updating volumes.